UkiahSmith/note/Readme.md

 ```

-### Default template
+### Default note template

 The default template is built into note itself, and will be used unless another template is specified on the command line by using the `-t` or `--template` flag.
+The default note template uses TOML structured data for frontmatter.

 ```
-+++
++++ # {{ makeSlug .Title }}.md
 title = "{{ .Title }}"
 created_at = "{{ dateFormat "2006-01-02T15:04:05Z07:00" .Date }}"
 modified_at = "{{ dateFormat "2006-01-02T15:04:05Z07:00" .Date }}"